cloudfoundry-community/bosh-config-resource/README.md

 ## Source Configuration

 * `target`: *Optional.* The address of the BOSH director which will be used for the deployment.
-If omitted, target_file must be specified via out parameters, as documented below.
+If omitted, `source_file` must be specified via out parameters, as documented below.
 * `client`: *Required.* The username or UAA client ID for the BOSH director.
 * `client_secret`: *Required.* The password or UAA client secret for the BOSH director.
 * `ca_cert`: *Required.* CA certificate used to validate SSL connections to Director and UAA.
 If omitted, the director's